kannsh/Multi-Class-Image-Classifier-3-Classes/README.md

-# Multi Class Image Classifier
+# Download Dataset & Tips

 You can download the dataset used in my notebook from kaggle in the link provided below: https://www.kaggle.com/fushenggg/3-class-cat-dog-car-dataset